Before becoming a manager, Sparky Anderson was an infielder for 11 professional seasons

 After a second-place finish in 1978, Cincinnati fired Anderson.
 He was out of a job until the Tigers came calling in June the following season.
 Sparky took the reins of a young club on the rise.

-The season solidified Anderson’s place in baseball history.
+When Sparky Anderson piloted Detroit to 104 wins and the 1984 World Series title, his place in baseball history was secured.
 He became the first skipper to lead teams in each league to 100 wins in a season.
-His World Series win gave him the distinction of being the first man to earn rings in each league.
+The Tigers Fall Classic victory gave Anderson the distinction of being the first man to earn rings in each league.